PLG Still Needs Product Marketing

 Here's where PLG and product marketing intersect most powerfully.
 Your individual users love the product.
 Now you need their CTO or VP to approve a $50K annual contract.

-This requires a completely different message: ROI, security, compliance, team productivity gains.
 The product sells itself to individuals.
 Product marketing sells it to organizations.

 Building the PMM Function for PLG